9elmaz9/Gilded-Rose/README.md

 In version 2.0, I’ve taken significant steps to refactor the code and make the system more modular, scalable, and testable.
 This update resolves a lot of the issues from the previous version and sets up the project for easier future maintenance.

-I’m really proud of this update—it was challenging but incredibly rewarding to see how much cleaner and more efficient the code is now! 😊 Feel free to explore the code, run the tests, and reach out if you have any feedback!
+I’m really proud of this update—it was challenging but incredibly rewarding to see how much cleaner and more efficient the code is now!
+I look forward to exploring new ideas and considering additional improvements to make the system even more robust and efficient in the future! 😊 Feel free to explore the code and reach out if you have any questions or suggestions.